 In-class training, training manuals, or simply giving your employees an account login and hoping for the best will not result in proper digital adoption.

 McKinsey says companies must ensure the interaction between humans and machines is as natural as possible.
-As far as learning a new software program is concerned, this means training employees within the app.
+As far as learning a new software program is concerned, this means training employees within the app to drive user adoption.

 3. Provide contextual and personalized training to each user